sqlhabit/sql-mdn-docs/pages/and.md

 The `AND` operator in SQL is a logical operator that allows you to combine two or more conditions.

 The `AND` operator in SQL, as well as in many programming languages, originates from [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra), a branch of mathematics concerned with operations on logical values.
-In boolean algebra, an `AND` operation takes two boolean inputs (true/false) and returns true only if both inputs are true.
+In boolean algebra, an `AND` operator takes two boolean inputs (true/false) and returns true only if both inputs are true.
 This concept is directly applicable in SQL where `AND` is used to test whether multiple conditions are true simultaneously.

 ## AND application in SQL